mrwiora/pki-tutorial/docs/simple/index.rst

         -out ca/signing-ca.crt \
         -extensions signing_ca_ext

-With the ``openssl ca`` command we create a CA certificate from the CSR.
+With the ``openssl ca`` command we create a certificate from the CSR.
 Note that it is the root CA that issues the signing CA certificate; the signing CA is *subordinate* to the root CA.